 Wieden is a bit more laidback and offers good nightlife options.
 Pubs and restaurants stay open late and are a great option to mingle with locals while having a good time.

-Vienna’s neighbourhoods are all pretty different from each other.
+Vienna’s neighborhoods are all pretty different from each other.
 So without further ado, let us look at each one of them in more detail.
-Here are Vienna’s 5 best neighbourhoods.
+Here are Vienna’s 5 best neighborhoods.

 #1 – Innere Stadt – Where to stay in Vienna your first time

-Innere Stadt (inner city in English) is the most central neighbourhood in Vienna, and where most of the historical sights and luxury hotels are located.
+Innere Stadt (inner city in English) is the most central neighborhood in Vienna, and where most of the historical sights, tourist attractions and luxury hotels are located.
 It is your best option if you are visiting the city for the first time, as you will be close to everything and in the centre of the action.
 It is surrounded by the Ringstrasse, which used to be the old city’s wall.

 The Hofburg, which used to be the Habsburg family main residence until 1918, can be visited in the Innere Stadt.
 Today, it serves as the residence of the president of Austria and the seat of government, but the Imperial apartments are open to the public.